spacetelescope/jwst/docs/jwst/data_products/science_products.rst

 The table also reports several pieces of source-specific metadata; these fields are:
 SOURCE_ID, N_ALONGDISP, SOURCE_TYPE, SOURCE_XPOS, SOURCE_YPOS, SOURCE_RA, SOURCE_DEC,
 EXTRACT2D_XSTART, EXTRACT2D_YSTART, SPECTRAL_ORDER.
-Each extension in the hdulist represents a different exposure, with the extension metadata indicating the exposure number and input filename for the corresponding exposure.
+Each extension in the hdulist represents a different exposure and/or spectral order, with the extension metadata indicating the exposure number, spectral order, and input filename for the corresponding exposure.
 See the extract_1d step documentation for more details.

 For ``x1dints`` products, each row in the table holds the full spectrum for a single integration.
 The spectral data columns listed above are each 2-D: each row is a 1-D